Hank Cochran: Biography

 In 1960, during a date at a movie theater, the film inspired him to compose a new song.
-He left the theater quickly, and by the time he got home fifteen minutes later, composed "Make the World Go Away."
-Ray Price recorded the song, and it scored No. 2 on the Billboard country charts in 1963.
-The next year Eddy Arnold, who recorded it in as a pop-oriented Nashville Sound arrangement, made the song his signature hit and one of the biggest sellers in country music history, scoring No. 1 on the country music charts, then in 1965 No. 6 on the overall Billboard Hot 100 charts (his highest rated song ever).
-Arnold also recorded the song "I Want to Go with You".
+He left the theater quickly, and by the time he got home 15 minutes later, composed "Make the World Go Away."
+Ray Price recorded the song, and it rose to number two on the Billboard country charts in 1963.
+The next year, Eddy Arnold, who recorded it in as a pop-oriented Nashville Sound arrangement, made the song his signature hit and one of the biggest sellers in country music history, scoring number one on the country music charts, then in 1965 number six on the overall Billboard Hot 100 charts (his highest rated song ever).Arnold also recorded the song "I Want to Go with You".

 Cochran wrote several successful songs sung by Burl Ives ("A Little Bitty Tear", "Funny Way of Laughin'", "The Same Old Hurt").
-He also wrote songs for George Strait ("The Chair" with Dean Dillon and "Ocean Front Property" with Dillon and Royce Porter), Keith Whitley ("Miami, My Amy" also with Dillon and Porter), Merle Haggard ("It's Not Love (But It's Not Bad)"), "Don't You Ever Get Tired (of Hurting Me)", a No. 1 scoring record for Ronnie Milsap, and Mickey Gilley ("That's All That Matters").
+He also wrote songs for George Strait ("The Chair" with Dean Dillon and "Ocean Front Property" with Dillon and Royce Porter), Keith Whitley ("Miami, My Amy" also with Dillon and Porter), Merle Haggard ("It's Not Love (But It's Not Bad)"), "Don't You Ever Get Tired (of Hurting Me)", a number-one record for Ronnie Milsap, and Mickey Gilley ("That's All that Matters").

 While working at publishing company Pamper Music, some evenings, he performed in a Nashville tavern named Tootsie's Orchid Lounge.
 While there, he noticed an amazing new talent.
 He encouraged management to contract the young songwriter, Willie Nelson, giving Nelson a raise owed to him at the time.

-Two of his fondest memories were working with Natalie Cole (among other artists) on a 2003 tribute album to Patsy Cline (Remembering Patsy Cline), because of his love for her father Nat King Cole, and his collaboration with Vern Gosdin for the 1988 album Chiseled in Stone (Gosdin's highest rated album at No. 7).
+Two of his fondest memories were working with Natalie Cole (among other artists) on a 2003 tribute album to Patsy Cline (Remembering Patsy Cline), because of his love for her father Nat King Cole, and his collaboration with Vern Gosdin for the 1988 album Chiseled in Stone (Gosdin's highest rated album at number seven).